-This project has already reached the fourth (top) floor of the frame, but as far as we can tell it hasn’t got a Development Permit (and will possibly never get one).
-It’s being built by Carillion Construction for Defense Construction Canada, and the public announcement of the project (after it had already started) said the new building will cost around $31m.
-Once completed it will allow the Jericho Garrison (in West Point Grey) to be “divested” according to a military spokesman.
-There’s an additional retrofit and seismic upgrade to ensure the existing heritage Seaforth Armoury building (to the west, just in the render on the left) complies with the National Building Code of Canada and Department of National Defence standards.
+This project, as far as we can tell, never obtained a Development Permit.
+It was built by Carillion Construction for Defense Construction Canada, and the public announcement of the project (after it had already started) said the new building would cost around $31m.
+It allows the Jericho Garrison (in West Point Grey) to be “divested” according to a military spokesman.
+There’s an additional retrofit and seismic upgrade to ensure the existing heritage Seaforth Armoury building (to the west) complies with the National Building Code of Canada and Department of National Defence standards.

-There’s no confirmation of who the architects are, although bidding documents suggest a consortium of The Colborne Architectural Group/AMEC Americas Limited.
+There’s no confirmation of who the architects were, although bidding documents suggest a consortium of The Colborne Architectural Group/AMEC Americas Limited.
 The project hit a rocky patch at the end of 2013 when workers with the demolition subcontractor blockaded the site for non-payment.
-We have no idea if the design has evolved – although given that the project went ahead quite fast we’re guessing not a lot.
+Fortunately the design evolved from the initial idea, to a lighter colour scheme.